![]() |

 (b) disappears from sight, or ends.

-(5) THUNDERSTORM. (a) begins (a SPECI is not required to report the beginning of a new thunderstorm if one is currently reported.)
+(a) begins (a SPECI is not required to report the beginning of a

 (b) ends.

-(6) PRECIPITATION. (a) hail begins or ends.
+(a) hail begins or ends.

 (b) freezing precipitation begins, ends, or changes intensity.